AkramKalaee/XEvoDomain/README.md

     Rule Extraction
 ```

-The process is **incremental**.
-Knowledge obtained from previously generated tests is incorporated into subsequent search iterations, progressively directing the search toward critical behavioral regions.
+The process is **incremental**: knowledge obtained from previously generated tests is incorporated into subsequent search iterations, progressively directing the search toward critical behavioral regions.

 ---